Last updated: 12/09/2021

 - Is a curfew in place?
 No

 - Are U.S. citizens required to quarantine?
-Yes.
-Travelers are subject to a 14 day quarantine if they demonstrate COVID-19 symptoms during a Ministry of Health mandated health screening upon their arrival.
+All travelers are subject to a period of quarantine if they demonstrate COVID-19 symptoms during a Ministry of Health mandated health screening upon their arrival.
+The quarantine will continue until a clear PCR result is obtained, after which a decision is made in accordance with the test result.

-- Every individual is free to be tested privately as and when they please at any of the hospitals, laboratories and medical facilities that offer the service.
-The expense of a private test is borne by the individual directly, often reimbursed by their employer.
-The average cost of a PCR test is 3 – 3.5 million IRR.
-Most facilities offer testing at home, and charge an additional average of 1.5 – 2 million IRR for the service.
+- Hospitals, laboratories, and medical facilities that offer private PCR tests, the cost of which is borne by the individual.
+The average cost of a PCR test is 2.5 – 3.5 million IRR.
+Most facilities offer testing at home and charge an additional average of 1.5 – 2 million IRR for the service.

 COVID-19 Vaccine Information: